tremor-rs/tremor-runtime/static/language/prolog/use.md

 The contents of a source file form a module.

+Multime modules that share a common root can be combined into a single use clause by using `use some::root::{m1, m2}`

 ### TREMOR_PATH

 The `TREMOR_PATH` environment path variable is a `:` delimited set of paths.